 - If you have questions regarding your child, it is best to talk directly to the teacher.
-If you have questions about the WISE, you may also make an appointment with the Principal: principal@thewise.ca or Executive Administrator: administrator@thewise.ca. - Questions regarding the building, maintenance, or the grounds are addressed to: info@thewise.ca. - Curriculum or discipline related questions go to the Class Teacher and the Principal: principal@thewise.ca. - Questions regarding health and safety inside or outside are directed to: info@thewise.ca. - Questions regarding payment or enrolment go to the Registrar: registrar@thewise.ca or enrolment@thewise.ca. - Can't find what you are looking for?
+If you have questions about the WISE, you may also make an appointment with the Principal: principal@thewise.ca. - Questions regarding school operations please contact the Executive Administrator: administrator@thewise.ca - Questions regarding the building, maintenance, or the grounds are addressed to: info@thewise.ca. - Curriculum or discipline related questions go to the Class Teacher and the Principal: principal@thewise.ca . - Questions regarding health and safety inside or outside are directed to: info@thewise.ca. - Questions regarding payment or enrolment go to the Registrar: registrar@thewise.ca or enrolment@thewise.ca. - Can't find what you are looking for?
 Please let us know how to improve our Parent Handbook: info@thewise.ca or administrator@thewise.ca.